ssengupta-ac/profile-changer/README.md

 Backend services should be accessible locally on port 3001.
 CORS has been configured on the backend to allow requests from localhost:3000.

 ## Local execution
+Start you front end by running `npm start`.

 Open [http://localhost:3000/signup](http://localhost:3000/signup) with your browser to first sign up.
 Remember your email and password.

 Then open [http://localhost:3000/](http://localhost:3000/)